GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: As long as you concentrate on the spell, up to 5 rounds

 **Effect**: You reach out around you with unnatural power.
 For the duration of the spell, the aura moves with you at the center of it.
-At the end of each round, this spell inflicts a crushing attack against 3 creatures- The nearest creature to you in range, the heavist creature in range (other than you), and a creature of your choice within range.
+At the end of each round, this spell inflicts a crushing attack against 3 creatures- The nearest creature to you in range, the heaviest creature in range (other than you), and a creature of your choice within range.
 It is possible for two or three attacks from this spell to affect a creature.

 This spell cannot affect ephemera.

 **At Higher Tiers**: Each tier beyond minimum sees the maximum number of rounds the aura can last increased by 1.

-**Critical Failure**: You produce the aura and do not need to concentrate on it for it to remain, although instead of geeting to choose a creature to attack, it will attack you.
+**Critical Failure**: You produce the aura and do not need to concentrate on it for it to remain, although instead of getting to choose a creature to attack, it will attack you.
 Additionally, if you are heavier than any other creature in range, that attack is inflicted against you.
 Furthermore, if no other creature is within range, another attack is inflicted against you.
 This can harm you even if you would otherwise be immune to crushing attacks.

 #### Unnatural Lightning